 The [a..b] notation is another shorthand which builds a list of numbers between a and b.
 Alternatively [a,b..c] builds a list of numbers between a and c with the increment specified by the difference between a and b.
-This works for type Nat, Int and Integer, using the enumFromTo and enumFromThenTo function from the prelude.
+This works for any numeric type, using the count function from the prelude.